-Since my very first trip, in New Orleans, in September 2009, I’ve been on a constant mission to find THE perfect day bag, which combines safety, light weight and capacity to hold your required belongings for a full day away from the hostel/hotel room.
+Since my very first trip, in New Orleans, in September 2009, I’ve been on a constant mission to find THE perfect day bag, which combines safety, lightweight and capacity to hold your required belongings for a full day away from the hostel/hotel room.

 There is no ultimate answer and none of the contenders can pretend to win on all fronts.

-Based on the type of activities you will do and in what conditions, but also on the gear you’ll carry (type and weight).
+Based on the type of activities you will do and under what conditions, but also on the gear you’ll carry (type and weight).
 I will go around London all day with a Day Backpack, but I will definitely go for a Messenger in crowded markets.
 Wish I could provide a definite answer, but it wouldn’t be honest to pretend one bag does it all with no inconvenience.